How to Find the Right Infertility Support Group

 There when things hit - not days later

-Always on and available when you need it
+Online, text-based, and available when you need it

 People can speak freely without exposure — and still be known over time, without disappearing into total anonymity.